 - Spinal disc problems

 Added complications during surgery

+Senior dogs are already at higher risk during surgery, and being overweight can add significantly to that risk.
 All the extra fat makes it harder to get at what the vet is operating on, meaning your dog will be in surgery longer than he should be.

 Your vet may recommend switching over to a different brand/type of food, that will help your dog feel fuller without having to decrease the amount, or simply suggest reducing the amount of what he’s currently eating.

-Some vets may recommend a raw diet.
+Some vets may recommend a raw or home cooked diet.

-There are thousands of recipes online to make your own dog treats.
+There are thousands of recipes online to make your own healthy dog treats.
 You’ll know exactly what ingredients go in them, giving you better control over what your dog is eating.

 We know exercise is another piece to the whole weight loss plan, but depending on the condition of your dog, the type, length, and frequency of exercise will differ.
 Your vet will advise which form is safest.

 Your dog may not be able to take an hour long walk in one go, but he probably could do 3 or 4 15 minute walks throughout the day.
 If you live in a particularly hot climate, or when walking during the summer months, stick to earlier and later in the day.

 Swimming is great exercise since it is low impact and won’t stress joints.
 Take him to the beach or a lake, and when the weather is colder find out if there is a doggie pool in your area.